CrowdHailer/useful-music/manual/workflow.md

 In the top right of the file page the is an edit icon(pencil).
 Make your changes to the file.

 #### 4. Commit changes
 At the bottom of the page you can add a commit message e.g. 'Updated header.erb'.
 Then select the option ' Create a new branch for this commit and start a pull request'.
 Finally enter a name for your branch and propose the changes.
+Small changes can be merged straight to development without a pull request.

 > **Naming**
 > Descriptive names are helpful, A branch contains one or more commits.
 Your branch would normally be named something like 'new-header' while your commits would be 'added social icon' and 'fixed typo'